 Do you want the lightest camera that takes the best pictures?

-It’s frustrating, isn’t it?
-Finding the best hiking camera is like hunting for a unicorn.
+Finding the best hiking camera is like hunting for a unicorn – it’s frustrating.

 The best camera for backpacking is your smartphone.
-Here’s a few reasons why:
+Here’s why:

-- It’s the lightest solution, since you’ll probably carry it anyway.
+- It’s the lightest solution, since you probably carry it anyway.

-- It’s the cheapest solution, since you likely already own one.
+- It’s the cheapest solution, since you already own one.

-- It’s the most familiar solution, since you already know how to use it.
+- Finally, you already know how to use it.

 Phones have great cameras that are more than adequate for most needs.